CristCT/inhabitants_backend/README.md

 # Inhabitants backend

-Code in Master branch, but read these instructions first
+Code in Master branch, but read these instructions first.

-this project was made with [SpringBoot](https://spring.io/)
+This project was made with [SpringBoot](https://spring.io/).

 ## Brief description